 As an exercise to prove the value of this process we took a sample of 20 calls from various campaigns to track what the outcome of the calls was.

-12 of the calls came from Google AdWords where they make a significant investment.
+12 of the calls came from Google Ads where they make a significant investment.
 Of the 12 calls, 9 were poor quality, not qualified or a salesperson.
 However, 3 of the calls turned into sales.
 2 of the sales were relatively low value but acceptable but the final call was worth over 10 times the amount of others.

 This process allowed them to see the real value of their campaigns and keywords and to optimise and report more effectively.

 The Solution – Optimise for Revenue, not Leads

 The solution?
 Evaluating your campaigns the same way you evaluate business: by the amount of revenue it generates.